 Today those great startup leaders like Alan O’Brien must include Gerry Mason, establishing Morsons in 1969 which today is ran by CEO Ged Mason.
 Closely following in company age must be Fircroft but certainly IT recruiters did not arrive until much later of course and had to wait for computers to come on the scene!

 I came across this 1990 MDS Recruiters newsletter.
-It was very much in celebration of gaining BS5750 accreditation [ISO 9000], and [we] was the first recruiter to do so at that time.
+It was very much in celebration of gaining BS5750 accreditation [ISO 9000], and [we] were the first recruiter to do so at that time.
 Of course, that had to be sent out in the post along with the brochures!
 BS5750 first appeared to us in tender documents from ICI.
-What is that – some kind of kite mark! it is wise to get ahead of the game and don’t wait to learn of these things from questions in tender documents.
+What is that – some kind of kitemark! it is wise to get ahead of the game and don’t wait to learn of these things from questions in tender documents.
 Step forward 10 years and questions such as – Do you Have electronic mail? what’s that then?
 We have a fax machine!
-And today questions may be around how you engage with the talent pipeline.
+And today questions maybe around how you engage with the talent pipeline.

 Today, when the recruiter achieves ISO quality accreditations I’m sure there is little thought also for the early days when we had to first work out how to interpret the standard that was geared for manufacturing and production rather than service and we had to work the terms of reference into a recruitment process and workflow.
 That is very much used as the recruitment template today.